glampert/Programming-Game-AI-by-Example-Src/README.md

-# Programming Game AI by Example
+# Programming Game AI by Example Book Samples Source Code

-The download link in the <http://www.ai-junkie.com/books/toc_pgaibe.html> was broke.
+This is the source code distribution for the samples in Mat Buckland's Programming Game AI by Example book.

-I found it from a torrent and share it here.
+The download link in <http://www.ai-junkie.com/books/toc_pgaibe.html> is no longer available.
+This is a copy of the original distribution.